John Hannaford (Canadian civil servant)

 John Hannaford is a Canadian civil servant who served as the 25th clerk of the Privy Council and secretary to the Cabinet from June 24, 2023, to July 7, 2025.
+In October 2025, he was appointed by Prime Minister Mark Carney as his personal representative to the European Union.

 Education

-Hannaford completed a Bachelor of Arts, History degree at Queen's University.
-Then, he completed a Master of Science, International Relations degree at the London School of Economics.
-Lastly, he completed a Bachelor of Laws degree at the University of Toronto.
+Hannaford completed a bachelor of arts in history at Queen's University.
+He later completed a master of science, focusing on international relations, at the London School of Economics.
+He also completed a bachelor of laws at the University of Toronto.